simplcommerce/SimplCommerce/README.md

 ## How to run on local (Windows)
 - Create a database in SQL Server
-- Update the connection string in appsettings.json in SimplCommerce.Web
+- Update the connection string in appsettings.json in SimplCommerce.WebHost
 - Open Package Manager Console Window and type "Update-Database" then press Enter.
 This action will create database schema
 - Run src/Database/StaticData.sql to create seeding data
 - Press Controll + F5